vishnu1710/Neural_Networks/README.md

-# This repo contains the basics of Neural Network (assignments completed by me for Deep Learning Specialization course on coursera.org
+# This repo contains the basics of Neural Network (assignments completed by me for Deep Learning Specialization course

 01_introduction-to-deep-learning